 - Valuation of the Luxury Goods and Services Market.

-- Positioning of a product or service in the luxury sector.
+- The positioning of a product or service in the luxury sector.
 Levels of positioning.

 - Defining competitive strategies.